-[Interview] Ukraine spy chief: sanctions hurting Putin's budget
+[Interview] Ukraine spy chief: sanctions hurting Putin's war chest

 The EU and US imposed sanctions on Russian banks, energy firms, and arms companies after Russia invaded Ukraine and annexed Crimea.

-They are due to expire on 31 July unless EU states renew them by consensus.
+They expire on 31 July unless EU states renew them by consensus.

-Russia denies being at war in Ukraine and has previously said that the sanctions had no effect on its economy.
+Russia denies being at war in Ukraine and has previously said the sanctions had no effect on its economy.

-The Russian embassy to the EU declined to comment on Bozhok's number.
+The Russian embassy to the EU declined to comment on Bozhok's figure.

 If true, it would be more than half of Russia's state budget for 2019.